couchbaselabs/couchbase-spark-mllib-sample/README.md

     missingPriceData.show()
 ```

-And now we can finally predict thw house price:
+And now we can finally predict the expected house price:

 ```scala
     //printing out the predicted values